Equality and diversity

 We seek to uphold the principles of the Armed Forces Covenant, of which we are a signatory, and are an armed forces-friendly organisation through our commitment to:

-- to support the employment of veterans and service leavers, where the essential criteria is met, through our Guaranteed Interview Scheme
+- to support the employment of service leavers, where the essential criteria is met, through our Guaranteed Interview Scheme

 - striving to support the employment of Service spouses and partners;